 The DIY Major: Design Your Own Future

-The Bachelor of Arts in Interdisciplinary Studies is unlike any other degree program at Appalachian State University.
-Students design their own major, integrating concepts and methods from multiple disciplines.
-Our courses, our degree program, and our minors reflect the fact that often the most compelling social, cultural, and intellectual questions are bigger than any one disciplinary box.
+The Interdisciplinary Studies degrees are unlike any other degree program at Appalachian State University.
+Offering both Bachelor of Arts anbd Bachelor of Science options, the IDS degree allows students design their own major, integrating concepts and methods from multiple disciplines.
+Our courses, our degree programs, and our minors reflect the fact that often the most compelling social, cultural, and intellectual questions are bigger than any one disciplinary box.

 IDS Alum Spotlight: Leah Donatelli